|Stereograph of Sir Arthur Conan Doyle(s). Circa 1900|

 Below are the major business and legal issues you have to deal with in a collaboration agreement.
 The best time to address them is at the before the actual collaboration process takes place.
 Although coauthors might not feel comfortable discussing long-term financial issues or the eventuality of a dispute or even the death of a partner, it is always easier (and less expensive) to deal with these issues up front, before the collaboration begins, rather than later, after a dispute.

 Comment.
 Once you start to collaborate, unless the matter has been addressed contractually, your words and their words merge into a unitary whole.
 You are shackled together, equal partners, with your contribution and their's, indistinguishable in the eyes of the law.
 When you create a joint work it is like baking a cake.
 Your collaborator is like the flour.
 Add the flour, eggs, sugar, and baking powder.
 Bake it.
 It transforms into a cake.
 The flour is now one with the cake.
 There's no returning to the pantry.
-When two people collaborate their contributions become inseparable.
-Unlike a cake recipe which must be followed, collaboration agreements can be drafted to fit the circumstances..Responsibilities
+Baking is a science.
+Unlike baking, the recipe for a happy collaboration can be modified to fit the circumstances.Responsibilities

 When you hire someone to help you write a book for sale to a commercial publisher, they will prepare what is called a book proposal.
 A book proposal a detailed overview of the book’s concept; it contains the author’s credentials; information about how the book can be marketed; and one to three sample chapters.
 The proposal is used to solicit interest from publishers.
 The proposal is usually written with the understanding that substantive work on the actual manuscript will not begin until there is an offer from a publisher.
 This scenario is common with “as told to” books.
 If a book proposal is to precede delivery of a complete manuscript, the contract might read, in part: